stergiosbamp/deep-physical-activity-prediction/README.md

 For the sake of simplicity this repository contains a `docker-compose.yml` file that provides easy setup of a required MongoDB database in order to download and store the data from the "MyHeart Counts" study.

+It also builds and spins up a python container that can be used to run all the data processing and ML/DL modeling, assuring consistency in results.

 In case you want the data ready to be imported in a database and to be used for data pre-processing and model building, and skip the step of downloading, request them from contributors of this GitHub repository.